FC Bayern Munich: Organization and finance

 Bayern's shirt sponsor is Deutsche Telekom.
 Deutsche Telekom has been Bayern's shirt sponsor since the start of 2002–03 season.
 The company extended their sponsorship deal in August 2015 until the end of the 2026–27 season.
 Previous kit sponsors were Adidas (1974–78), Magirus Deutz and Iveco (1978–84), Commodore (1984–89) and Opel (1989–2002).
 Bayern's kit manufacturer is Adidas, who have been Bayern's kit manufacturer since 1974.
-The deal with Adidas runs until the end of the 2029–30 season.
+The deal with Adidas runs until the end of the 2029–30 season with a value of approximately €900 million.

 Bayern is an exception in professional football, having generated profits for 27 consecutive years.
 Other clubs often report losses, realising transfers via loans, whereas Bayern always uses current assets.
 For the 2023–24 season/DFML edition, Bayern Munich ranked fifth worldwide with revenues of approximately €765.4 million.
 In the 2024–25 season, Bayern had the fifth highest revenue in club football, generating revenue of €978.3 million.
 Bayern had the second-highest commercial revenue in the 2019 Deloitte Football Money League, behind only Real Madrid.
-Bayern's commercial revenue was €348.7 million (55 per cent of total revenue).
+Bayern's commercial revenue was €349 million (55 per cent of total revenue).
 In the 2022 DFML figures, they had €611.4 million total revenue, of which €345.2 million (≈ 52%) came from commercial income (sponsorships, merchandising, licensing).
 In contrast, Bayern's matchday revenue trails other top clubs at €103.8 million (17 per cent of their total revenue).
 In 2017, Forbes ranked Bayern as the world's fourth-most valuable football club in their annual list, estimating the club's value at €2.5 billion.
 Their position (fifth/sixth) indicates elite status—both in sporting and financial terms.
 Their strong commercial base gives them resilience, though the gap to the very top clubs (e.g., those generating > €1 billion) remains.

 While other European clubs have mainly marketed to international audiences, Bayern had focused on Germany.
 Since the 2010s, Bayern have started to focus their marketing more on Asia and the United States.
 Bayern made summer tours to the United States in 2014 and 2016.
 Bayern went to China in the summer of 2015 and returned in the summer of 2017, where they also played games in Singapore.
 Then for the “Audi Summer Tour 2023” they planned a trip to Asia (Japan) from 24 July to 3 August.
 On the summer of 2024 the club went to Seoul, for the first time the club went to South Korea.
 In August 2014, Bayern opened an office in New York City as the club wants to strengthen their brand positioning against other top European clubs in the United States.
 In March 2017, Bayern opened an office in Shanghai, China.

 Further international expansion followed in 2022 and 2025 as the club opened an office first in Bangkok, Thailand and then in Seoul, South Korea.